--k host-key Used with the $-t$ or $-T$ option, sets the public key that the Service Processor uses to log in to the network host.
-This option is not valid with the $-d$ option.
-Possible values for host-key are as follows: none This literal value specifies that a public key should not bused to authenticate the network host. download This literal value specifies that snapshot will use ssh to download a public host key for the network host and download the key from the host specified in the -t argument. snapshot displays the key's md5 fingerprint and prompts for confirmation.
+Encrypts the zip archive.
+Required when using -P password.
+Displays usage statement.
+When used with other options or operands, an error occurs.
+Used with the -t or -T option, sets the public key that the Service Processor uses to log in to the network host.
+This option is not valid with the -d option.
+Possible values for host-key are as follows: none This literal value specifies that a public key should not be used to authenticate the network host. download This literal value specifies that snapshot will use ssh to download a public host key for the network host and download the key from the host specified in the -t argument. snapshot displays the key's md5 fingerprint and prompts for confirmation.
 If you accept the key, it is used for server authentication.
 If you reject the key, snapshot exits without doing anything.
 This is the default behavior in SSH Target Mode if -k is not specified. public The specified public key is used for server authentication.
-The host-key argument should be the complete public key of the network host, beginning with key type (the complete contents of /etc/ssh/ ssh_host_rsa_key.pub on the network host).
-Note - The public key should be enclosed in quotes to ensure that the shell treats it as a single word. $-L {F I R}$ Specifies which set of logs will be collected.
-F Full log set.
-I Initial log set.
-R Root Cause log set.
-If no log set is specified, the Initial log set is collected by default. -1 Specifies collecting only log files.
-Does not collect command output. -n Automatically answers n (no) to all prompts. -₽ password Used with the $-e$ option, sets the encryption password used for encrypting the output file.
+The host-key argument should be the complete public key of the network host, beginning with key type (the complete contents of /etc/ssh/ssh_host_rsa_key.pub on the network host).
+Note - The public key should be enclosed in quotes to ensure that the shell treats it as a single word. -L {F|I|R} Specifies which set of logs will be collected.
+F Full log set. Ι Initial log set.
+Root Cause log set.
+R If no log set is specified, the Initial log set is collected by default.
+Specifies collecting only log files.
+Does not collect command output.
+Automatically answers n (no) to all prompts.